Labor and Delivery and C-Section

 If the bitch fails to clean up the pup within 30 to 60 seconds of birth, you may need to intervene.
 This is best accomplished by tearing the sac off the face with a terry towel and rubbing the pup vigorously.
 A bulb syringe or DeeLee mucus trap can be used to suction excess fluids from the back of the pup’s throat.
 (Never swing the pups as this causes brain damage.)
 The pup can be held at a 45 degree angle with the head down to allow drainage of fluids from the airways if necessary.

-If the pup does not start to breathe promptly, an acupuncture point (25 gauge needle inserted in the center of the upper lip, below the nostrils, insert to bone and rotate) or a caffeine solution (1 caffeine tablet crushed in 1 cc of water) dropped on to the pups tongue can be used to stimulate the first breath.
-Mouthto-mouth and chest compressions can be attempted if the pup fails to respond to the above measures.
+If the pup does not start to breathe promptly, an acupuncture point (25 gauge needle inserted in the center of the upper lip, below the nostrils, insert to bone and rotate).
+This can be used to stimulate the first breath.
+If the puppy is weak and/or slow to come around, a drop of honey or Karo syrup on to the pups tongue can be used as a quick energy source.
+Mouth to-mouth and chest compressions can be attempted if the pup fails to respond to the above measures.

 If the umbilical cord tears too short and bleeds, immediately clamp the cord and tie dental floss or thread around it to control blood loss.